Binoculars

 Upper Midrange

-For about 1,500 USD you will get a top notch binocular and after reviewing countless of midrange binos I believe the new Zeiss 8x30 SFL takes the top spot beating the Swarovski 8x30 CL mainly because of its a field of view of 8.2° or 142 m at 1000 m and its lighter weight.
+For about 1,500 USD you will get a top notch binocular.
+I like Zeiss 8x30 SFL mainly because of its lower weight.
+But both have a wide field of view of about 8° or 140 m at 1000 m and the new Swarovski has a great design, optics and accessories that puts it on top for me.

 Lower Midrange

-Binos at about 500-600 USD is usually where I draw the line.
-Below this mark the binoculars are difficult to compare as there are so many options and they are good to really bad.
-But the Nikon Monarch 7 stick out as a surprisingly good pair.
-The Nikon M7 Plus edition has field flattener lens technique to allow for optimal sharpness all the way to the edge of the 8.3° or 145 m at 1000 m wide field of view.
+At about 500-600 USD the Nikon Monarch M7+ stick out as a surprisingly good pair.
+The Nikon M7 Plus edition improves the standard M7 with field flattener lens technique to allow for optimal sharpness all the way to the edge of the 8.3° or 145 m at 1000 m wide field of view.
+Another good option is Opticron Europa BGA VHD 8x32

 Pocket-Binocular My Choice!

-I chose the Zeiss 8x25 Victory Pocket as my primary binocular.
+Zeiss 8x25 Victory Pocket is my primary binocular.
 It weighs a puny 290 g, a field of view of 7.5° or 130 m at 1000 m, a bright image, quick and near focus, as well as being fog and water proof.
 It has a bit narrow depth of field and field of view.
 But still the best binocular for trekking and travels!
-I find the Swarovski CL Curio 7x21 to be too limiting, and The Zeiss 8x20 Victory Compact is too dark, and Leica 8x20 has too narrow field of view.
+I find the Swarovski CL Curio 7x21 to be too limiting with 7x magnification, The Zeiss 8x20 Victory Compact is too dark, and Leica 8x20 & 8x25 both have too narrow field of view.

 Smart-Binocular